dasch-swiss/dsp-das/docs/user-guide/data.md

 ### Full text search

-Full text search performs queries including one or more terms or phrases, and returns data that matches search conditions.
+The full text search performs queries including one or more terms or phrases, and returns data that matches search conditions.
 By default, the search is performed in all projects stored in DSP.
 However, it is possible to filter by project using the menu "Filter by project" on the left side of the search bar.

 ![Filter your full text search by specific project](../assets/images/search-fulltext-filterByProject.png)*<https://admin.dasch.swiss> - Search 1: Full text search*